 Disable ICMP Protocol:

 ICMP stands for Internet Control Message Protocol and is used to disable or enable PING(Packet InterNet Groper).
 By default, ICMP is blocked on public network profiles and allowed on private profiles.
 If we require to block “ping” we have to disable “ICMP” network packets.
 The following command will show you how to disable or enable “ICMP” packets to disable or enable “ping” requests in the inbound direction on the IPv4 network.
 After the implementation of this command, your system will drop all packets of ICMP.

 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=block protocol=icmpv4

 netsh advfirewall firewall add rule name=”All ICMP V4″ dir=in action=allow protocol=icmpv4

 By default, the log of Microsoft Windows Firewall is “\Windows\system32\LogFiles\Firewall\pfirewall.log“, and we can change them to a particular file at a particular location.
 We must audit firewall logs so that we can identify a particular threat or network which tries to attack our system.
 We can configure logs using the below command in command prompts:

 netsh advfirewall set currentprofile logging filename “C:\pfirewall.log”

 Configure Firewall Ports:

 As we know ports are virtual paths from source to destination.
 To secure our network, we must disable or close unused ports.
-Windows Firewall as other firewalls can be used to disable or enable various ports.
-To disable or enable particular ports we can use following commands in Windows Command prompt:
+Windows firewalls and other firewalls can be used to disable or enable various ports.
+To disable or enable particular ports we can use the following commands in the Windows Command prompt:

 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=in action=allow protocol=TCP localport=80